machinetranslate/machinetranslate.org/products-and-applications/products-and-applications.md

 description: Machine translation products and applications
 ---

+Machine translation is applied to multiple areas.

-There is a growing set of **machine translation products and applications** on the market.
+There is a growing set of machine translation products on the market.